adya-packt/Blockchain-By-Example/README.md

 This is the code repository for [Blockchain By Example](https://www.packtpub.com/big-data-and-business-intelligence/blockchain-example?utm_source=github&utm_medium=repository&utm_campaign=9781788475686), published by Packt.

-**Subtitle from EPIC**
+**A developer's guide to creating decentralized applications using Bitcoin, Ethereum, and Hyperledger**

 ## What is this book about?
-First Paragraph from the Long Description
+The blockchain is a revolution promising a new world without middlemen.
+Technically, it is an immutable and tamper-proof distributed ledger of all transactions across a peer-to-peer network.
+Blockchain technology created the backbone of a new type of internet based on trust, disintermediation, and decentralization.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-* Learn how to manage users, groups, and permissions
+* Grasp the decentralized technology fundamentals to master blockchain principles.
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
+* Build blockchain projects on Bitcoin, Ethereum, and Hyperledger.
-* Setup SSH for remote access, and connect it to other nodes
+* Build your own currency and a payment application using Bitcoin
-* Understand how to add, remove, and search for packages
+* Build Web3 Dapps and supply chain system using Hyperledger.
-* Use NFS and Samba to share directories with other users
+* Write smart contracts, run your ICO and build tontine decentralized app using Ethereum

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788475682) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>